lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 At the time of writing, the most notable example is the Code-Signing Baseline Requirements (CSBR) document maintained by the CA/Browser Forum {{CSBR}}, which requires compliant CAs to "ensure that a Subscriber’s Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse", which is a natural fit to enforce via remote attestation.

 This specification defines an attribute and an extension that allow for conveyance of Evidence and Attestation Results in Certificate Signing Requests (CSRs), such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads.
-This provides an elegant and automatable mechanism for transporting Evidence and Attestation Results to a Certification Authority, whilemeeting requirements such as those outlined in the CA/B Forum's CSBR {{CSBR}}.
+This CSR extension satisfies CA/B Forum's CSBR {{CSBR}} requirements for key protection assurance.

 As outlined in the IETF RATS architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitute Evidence about its running environment(s).
 The term "attestation" is not explicitly defined in RFC 9334 but was later clarified in {{?I-D.ietf-rats-tpm-based-network-device-attest}}.
 It refers to the process of generating and evaluating remote attestation Evidence.